Scottish Sprint Cup Preview, Tips, Runners & Trends

 Scottish Sprint Cup Trainer Statistics

-The leading trainer in the Scottish Sprint Cup over the last 20 renewals is Michael Appleby who has won the race three times with those three winners coming from Demora (2014), Caspian Prince (2018) and Saaheq (2019).
+The leading trainer in the Scottish Sprint Cup over the last 20 renewals is Michael Appleby, who has won the race three times, with those three winners coming from Demora (2014), Caspian Prince (2018) and Saaheq (2019).
 Other trainers who have recorded multiple wins in the Scottish Sprint Cup are Bryan Smart (2 wins) and Eric Alston (2 wins).
-Multiple trainers have not had the best of times over the last 20 renewals in the Scottish Sprint Cup, Jim Goldie (0-23), Milton Bradley (0-15) and Richard Fahey (0-14) have all failed to produce a single winner despite sending multiple runners to the race.
+Two trainers have not had the best of times over the last 20 renewals in the Scottish Sprint Cup.
+Richard Fahey has sent a total of 15 runners to the race without recording any wins, whilst Milton Bradley has sent out 11 without a winner.

 Here are some of the top Scottish Sprint Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):